 Mr. Cox regularly represents accounting firms, corporations, corporate officers and directors, and financial industry professionals in civil, criminal, and regulatory matters, including investigations and enforcement proceedings before the U.S. Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB), and the Financial Industry Regulatory Authority (FINRA).
 In addition, Mr. Cox conducts internal investigations and provides compliance counseling to prevent such investigations.
 He also represents accounting firms and accountants in professional malpractice matters.

 Prior to joining Briglia Hundley, Mr. Cox was an Assistant Director in the PCAOB’s Division of Enforcement and Investigations for more than six years.
 While with the PCAOB, he handled numerous enforcement investigations and disciplinary proceedings against domestic and international accounting firms and auditors, including matters involving the Big Four and other Global Network accounting firms.
 He also coordinated enforcement matters with the SEC, FINRA, and foreign regulatory bodies.
+Mr. Cox has also represented closely held corporations, limited liability companies, and partnerships as well as their shareholders, members, and partners in disputes involving claims related to shareholder oppression, breach of fiduciary duty, diversion of corporate opportunities, termination of employment, buy/sell clauses and sale of minority interests, and dissolution.

 Before the PCAOB, Mr. Cox was a partner at the largest litigation-focused law firm in the country where he handled complex antitrust, commercial, and securities cases.